cnharrison/webapi-challenge/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] Mention two parts of Express that you learned about this week.
+- [ ] Mention two parts of Express that you learned about this week. the homies, req and res

+req: object conataining info about the HTTP request that came from the client app

+res: is our response, we gonna build it, it contins lots of built in methods from express that help us build it

 - [ ] Describe Middleware?

+a middleware is just a function that has access to req and res and next. its gonna execute some code or maybe terminate or continue the req/res cycle

 - [ ] Describe a Resource?

+a resource is an object that we can do CRUD operations on

-- [ ] What can the API return to help clients know if a request was successful?
+- [ ] What can the API return to help clients know if a request was successful? a http response code in the 200 series

 - [ ] How can we partition our application into sub-applications?

+use an router for each resource!!

 ## Project Setup